-While the goal of the Axis players is to capture victory cities and the Allies' goal is to occupy both Berlin and Rome, each power also has one or more objectives related to its historic goals and what was of national importance to it at the time.
+While the goal of the Japan player is to capture victory cities and the Allies' goal is to occupy Tokyo, each power also has one or more objectives related to its historic goals and what was of national importance to it at the time.
 These objectives, if achieved, will grant bonus income.